You’re finally launching your Shopify store after all the hard work you put into it. It’s exciting but can quickly become overwhelming.

 Analytics are important to set up from day one.
 This data will give you valuable insight into your visitors and customers.

-Your Shopify store will have its own set of analytics reporting built in, but you may also want to install a third-party tool.
+Your Shopify store will have its own set of analytics reporting built-in, but you may also want to install a third-party tool.
 Google Analytics is one of the most well-known and popular analytics tools, but you can also look at SE Ranking, Piwik and Adobe Analytics.
-You can even use a combination of tools to analyze your business.
+You can even use a combination of tools to analyze your business, but we recommend you get used to tracking these basic ecommerce metrics first.

 Once you launch your site, you’ll want to make sure people know about it.
 The best way to do that is with a marketing plan.

 Again, we can look to Dollar Shave Club as an example.
-At launch, the razor company set out to disrupt the industry.
-And they created a video to share that vision, which quickly gained brand recognition.
+At launch, the razor company set out to disrupt an industry.
+It created a video to share its vision that quickly gained it brand recognition.

 10. Adjust your tax and shipping settings